LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 #### Updating an Environment Variable

 {: .notice}
-Please be aware that changes made to the environment variable at runtime via `process.env` are local to the instance of the function.
+Changes made to the environment variable at runtime via `process.env` are local to the instance of the function.
 They are not propagated to the UI or any other running instance.

 The modification of existing environment variables is possible via the side panel of the editor UI.
 Select the environment variable you want to change by clicking its name on the list.

 <img class="fancyimage" alt="Functions: Environment Variable update Sidepannel" src="img/functions/functions_env_update_sitepannel.png">

-Once you click on "Set", you will have to save the lambda to store the changes permanently.
-Please be aware that environment variables are static.
+Once you click on "Set", you will have to save the function to store the changes permanently.
+Environment variables are static.

+{: .important}
 Changing an environment variable via the UI will not automatically push this modification to any function in a productive state.
 Instead, you will need to redeploy the function to have the change take effect.

 <img class="fancyimage" alt="Functions: Environment Variable update" src="img/functions/functions_env_update.png">

-#### Accessing Environment Variable
+#### Accessing Environment Variables

 Your configured environment variables are accessible via `process.env` from within the code.
-Generally speaking, you have both read and write access to the environment variables you configured.
-Please check out the caveats on modifying environment variables at runtime [here](#updating-an-environment-variable).
-Be aware that environment variables are interpreted as strings within Javascript by default.
+You have both read and write access to the environment variables you configured.
+Be aware that environment variables are interpreted as strings within JavaScript by default.
 Hence if you want to use special types like JSON (e.g. `JSON.parse`) or a Number (e.g. `Number.parseInt`), you will have to parse them first.

 ```javascript
     // Accessing an environment variable and using it as string